EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 Note that each checklist provides a set of mandatory values which must always be provided, as well as recommended values which should be provided wherever possible, and optional values which are suggested values not relevant to every case.
 When registering a sample, it is important to choose the most relevant sample checklist available and provide the most metadata possible.

+Checklists are maintained in collaboration with the ENA team using the Checklist Editor and JSON Schema Store.
+Submissions are automatically validated against their chosen checklist via BioValidator at the time of submission or curation.
+This ensures that key fields are present and consistent.

 .. _Sample Relationships: